 Many new believers have a wrong understanding of meekness and humility.
 They think meekness means silence.
-But the idea of godly meekness involves having strength and courage, but the kind of strength that is submitted to God’s control.
+But the idea of godly meekness involves having strength and courage, but the kind of strength that is submitted to God’s control, leading and guidance.

-“But exhort one another daily, while it is called To day; lest any of you be hardened through the deceitfulness of sin.”
-(Hebrews 3:13). “…but exhorting one another: and so much the more, as ye see the day approaching.”
-(Hebrews 10:25).
-Words of exhortation would encourage others to “hold fast” their “faith without wavering” (v.
-23).
-Those who are firmly established in the faith should never forget that some of their fellow believers, whose opportunity for the development of Christian character may have been less favorable, may be passing through doubt and discouragement.
-“A word in season to him that is weary” (Isa.
-50:4) may be the means, in God’s providence, of converting a “sinner from the error of his way,” of saving his “soul from death,” and of hiding “a multitude of sins” (James 5:20).
+The Lord teaches, “exhort one another daily, while it is called To day; lest any of you be hardened through the deceitfulness of sin” (Hebrews 3:13). “…but exhorting one another: and so much the more, as ye see the day approaching” (Hebrews 10:25).
+Words of exhortation would encourage others to “hold fast” their “faith without wavering” (verse 23).

+Therefore, they should offer “A word in season to him that is weary” (Isaiah 50:4).
+This encouragement may be the means, in God’s providence, of converting a “sinner from the error of his way,” of saving his “soul from death,” and of hiding “a multitude of sins” (James 5:20).

 In His service,